utdata/icj-project-template/README.md

 ### Deployment

-This project is designed to bundle the finished website into the `_public` folder, which can then be published anywhere you have a server.
-Unlike some rigs, we commit our `_public` distribution folder to Github to take advantage of [Github Pages](https://help.github.com/categories/github-pages-basics/) for free hosting of our site.
+This project is designed to bundle the finished website into the `public` folder, which can then be published anywhere you have a server.
+Unlike some rigs, we commit our `public` distribution folder to Github to take advantage of [Github Pages](https://help.github.com/categories/github-pages-basics/) for free hosting of the site.

-Review [Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) for specific directions on deployment using the `master/_public/` folder.
+Review [Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) for specific directions on deployment using the `master/public/` folder.

 ## Advanced Nunjucks features